abderrahman504/Game-Engine/docs/HowToContribute.md

 ### Writing a source file
 Your source file need to ```#include``` the header that contains its forward declarations.
 Then you can define whatever functions or class/struct members you want to implement.

+The header file effectively provides an interface, while the source file hides all the implementation details and private functions that aren't needed by outside code.